Calls blur on the element.

 Function to be evaluated in the page context.

-Optional argument to pass to pageFunction
+Optional argument to pass to pageFunction.

-timeout?: numberReturns the return value of pageFunction
+Optional options: { Optional timeout?: numberReturns the return value of pageFunction.

-This method passes this handle as the first argument to pageFunction
+This method passes this handle as the first argument to pageFunction.

-would wait for the promise to resolve and return its
+If pageFunction returns a [Promise], then handle.evaluate would wait for the promise to resolve and return its

 value.